 - Suggestions from stakeholders on support required are being given due consideration and being fed into the identification and confirmation of the mitigation measures for the Clean Air Fund bid.

-Where concerns cannot be specifically addressed through the refinement of the preferred option further consideration is being given to the utilisation of other possible funding sources to address issues.
+Where concerns could not be specifically addressed through the refinement of the preferred option further consideration was given to the utilisation of other possible funding sources to address issues.

 Full results for the second phase consultation: